TheStrechh/TheStrechh.github.io/docs/index.md

 Greetings and welcome!

-You probably got redirected here from my XDA threads or Telegram posts regarding the devices maintained by me:
+You probably got redirected here from my XDA threads or Telegram posts regarding the devices maintained by me.

 ### Hi, Welcome here :D
 #### I'm Carlos Arriaga `(TheStrechh)`